Baphomet

 Features

-• Bat wings and torch
+- Bat wings and a torch above the head

 Stories